experiencor/speed-prediction/README.md

 This is a proposal to solve the speed prediction challenge posted by https://comma.ai/.
-We use 3D Convolutional Network [1] to predict car speed using dashcam footage.
-3D Convolutional Network seems to be the perfect solution for this problem as the MSE on the validation dataset reduces to 4.8 after 4 epoches while LSTM for video understanding [2] gets stuck at 70 MSE after 8 epoches.
+3D Convolutional Network [1] is used to predict car speed using dashcam footage.
 The trained network is good enough to make reasonable prediction on arbitrary footages.

 **The final mean squared error on validation set is 3.1!**

-This is the results on the validation footage:
+The result on comma.ai validation footage (MSE of 3.1):

 <a href="https://www.youtube.com/watch?v=384IEndkPYc" rel="some text"><p align="center">![Foo](https://j.gifs.com/O7mjjp.gif)</p></a>

-This is the results on a random dashcam camera:
+The result on 28 minute udacity footage (MSE of 23.28):

 <a href="https://www.youtube.com/watch?v=67a-iTXKlKY" rel="some text"><p align="center">![Foo](https://j.gifs.com/WnxrrJ.gif)</p></a>

+Note that this is the result when the network is purely trained on comma.ai data and tested on udacity data with completely different lighting conditions and different scene dynamics.
+Most of the error on the udacity footage occurs at the turns, which is limitedly seen in comma.ai dataset.

 [1] Learning Spatiotemporal Features with 3D Convolutional Networks (https://arxiv.org/abs/1412.0767)